HelloTool/easygo-schema/README.md

 EasyGo is a feature that displays two Activities from the same app side by side.

-For more information about EasyGo, please refer to Huawei’s [official introduction][huawei easygo introduction].
+For more information about EasyGo, please refer to HUAWEI’s [official introduction][huawei easygo introduction].

-This JSON Schema is an unofficial data structure definition for `easygo.json`, based on Huawei’s [configuration guide][huawei easygo config introduction].
+This JSON Schema is an unofficial data structure definition for `easygo.json`, based on HUAWEI’s [configuration guide][huawei easygo config introduction].

 ## Usage Guide